Early Bitcoin developer Gavin Andresen is outlining a future where BTC rises to a staggering $6,000,000 per coin.

 “The transactions that do occur on the main BTC network are high-value, mostly between super-whale-size holders…

 These whales maintain the BTC network forever.
 They are the miners and the transaction creators; they don’t care how high transaction fees go, because they receive as many fees as they pay.”

 However, Andresen says that by 2100, even those users would likely leave the blockchain.

 “In the year 2100 the whales notice that the mining reward is basically zero… Eventually, there are zero new BTC being produced on the BTC network, and zero BTC circulating on the BTC network.
-There is nothing left to secure, and the chain stops.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+There is nothing left to secure, and the chain stops.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action